na-na-hi/renget/archive/Pyggymancy.md

 I want to experiment more with softprompts, but Google won't hand me TPU time, so I can't follow [this guide](https://rentry.org/shiso-softprompt-quickstart#training-a-soft-prompt) properly.
 I tried using Google's GPU time, but the script doesn't like that.
 I've yet to try the local version properly.
 Worth a try anyhoo if you've got a whole series and want to try to get better immersion!

 These are simple notes and a walkthrough of what I know.
-If you find anything that's not on here, future Pyggymancer, then hopefully you'll be able to find me in /aicg/ to share them with me!
+If you find anything that's not on here, future Pyggymancer, then hopefully you'll be able to find me in /lmg/ to share them with me!
 Alternately, you can find me in the /wAIfu/ matrix or just [directly at Matrix itself](https://matrix.to/#/@nordgeit:nordgeit.no).

 ####Conclusion
 Pyggy is far from perfect.
 It was made by a bunch of /vt/ and /g/ amateurs that started out with essentially 0 knowledge.
-But if you're new to AI chatbots, and you have the power to run Pyggy, then you should run Pyggy.
+But if you're new to AI chatbots, and you have the power to run Pyggy, then Pyggy isn't the worst choice.
 CAI and OAI-API (or whatever that tavern setup is called) both have their limits, with CAI being filtered in all sorts of ways and OAI-API requiring you to get a bunch of API keys from OAI (Hope you don't get moderated...), making them both less reliable than running locally.
-Mastering Pyggy and improving the ways you use it is the path to go.
+Mastering Pyggy and improving the ways you use it is a path.
-Or, if people manage to finetune LLaMA for this, that works too.
+People have managed to finetune LLaMA for this, that works too, even on CPU.
 Other links, including some I already mentioned: github.com/PygmalionAI rentry.org/pygmalion-ai